ngdimitrov/ngdimitrov/README.md

 - Available for AWS DevOps consulting, infrastructure audits and automation projects
 - Reach me via LinkedIn or email for collaboration opportunities

-> “Good infrastructure is invisible, stable and automated.”
+> “Good infrastructure is stable and automated.”